UK’s Hunt says confident May will seal deal for Brexit

 - Elizabeth Warren's 2020 presidential chances, broken down | Analysis

+Her attempt to get assurances from the EU to sweeten the deal has been rebuffed by the bloc.

-The parliamentary vote is to be held during the week of Jan.
-14. Hunt is on a three-day visit to Asia.
+Barring further changes, the parliamentary vote will be held during the week of Jan.
+14 — just 10 weeks before Britain is set to leave the EU.

+In an interview with the BBC on Wednesday, Hunt said ongoing talks are focused on the word “temporary” for terms concerning the Irish border.

+A so-called backstop could keep the U.K. in a customs union with the EU if the two sides can’t agree on another way to prevent a hard border between Northern Ireland, which is part of the U.K., and the Republic of Ireland, which is part of the EU.